rogov-dvp/Java-Projects/README.md

 <img src="README-Images/Difficulty-Page.png" height="300px" alt="Difficulty-Page">

 (5) Finally, the start of the game.
 There is no time limit, and the minotaur does not appear until the player has left a small radius from the starting point.
 The player is granted vision of all three keys.
-However, The player has vision of the entire maze until the player makes a valid move.
+Aswell, the player has vision of the entire maze until the player makes a valid move.

 <img src="README-Images/Game-First-Page.png" height="300px" alt="First-Game-Page">

-(6) The player's vision is based on the surrounding walls which is close to reality.
+(6) The player's vision is based on the surrounding walls which is close to what would be seen in real life.
 This makes every turn intense as the player apprehensively guesses if the minotaur is waiting around the corner.

 <img src="README-Images/Minotaur-Start-Page.png" height="300px" alt="Minotaur-Page">